 Okay, I’m sold.
 What are the conditions?

-- Personal office space in N1
+- Personal office space in N1 with standing desks!

 - Infinite amount of free coffee

-- You’ll be paid a competitive salary.
+- You’ll be paid a reasonable salary.

-- If you’re a CS undergrad at KAIST, we can also discuss connecting the internship to CS490 (Research in Computer Science) or CS495 (Individual Study).
+- If you’re a CS undergrad at KAIST, we can discuss connecting the internship to CS490 (Research in Computer Science) or CS495 (Individual Study).

 How can I apply?

-- a copy of your transcript (unofficial or scanned version is fine)
+- A copy of your transcript (unofficial or scanned version is fine).